The Super Corvette: The L88

 |Gooding & Company||Scottsdale||2016||1969||Black||Coupe||Undisclosed|

-*Significantly, in 2018 a 1967 L88 Coupe crossed the auction block at Mecum Indy.
-See our interview with Ken Lingenfleter about this L88 Coupe.
+*Significantly, in 2018 one of the super rare 1967 L88 Coupes crossed the auction block at Mecum Indy.
+The car was bid to $1,700,000, but did not meet the seller’s reserve.
+See our interview with Ken Lingenfleter, who as a collector, gave us his perspective of this special L88 Coupe.